MoniMurray/shopping-list/AGILE.md

 ![Final Kanban view](readme_media/screenshots/agile/final_kanban_screenshot_all_done.png)

-The User Tasks lists will be used as a basis for Manual Testing steps to ensure full application testing.
-Follow this [link to read more about the Testing for this application](TESTING.md)
+The User Story Tasks lists will be used as a basis for Manual Testing steps to ensure full application testing.
+Follow this [link to Testing](TESTING.md) to read more about the Testing undertaken for this application.